 Blue Ocean Fellows

-Paul Greenberg is the author of the James Beard Award-winning New York Times bestseller Four Fish: The Future of the Last Wild Food and other books, and a regular contributor to the New York Times Magazine, New York Times Sunday Book Review and the New York Times Opinion page.
-He has also written for National Geographic, GQ, The Times of London, Vogue and many other publications.
-In the last five years, he has been both a National Endowment for the Arts Literature Fellow and a W. K. Kellogg Foundation Food and Society Policy Fellow.A guest and commentator on national public radio programs including “Fresh Air” and “All Things Considered,” Mr. Greenberg is also a fiction writer.
-His 2002 novel, Leaving Katya, was a Barnes & Noble “Discover Great New Writers” selection.
-Greenberg lectures widely on issues of ocean sustainability at diverse venues including the United States Supreme Court, Monterey Bay Aquarium and Culinary Institute of America.
-He has lectured and reported extensively overseas, with assignments in Russia, Ukraine, France, the Caucasus, Bosnia-Herzegovina, Serbia, the West Bank/Gaza, and many other global locations.
-His book, Four Fish, has been translated into Spanish, Italian, German and Korean, and is soon to be published in Greek, Russian and Mandarin.
+Paul Greenberg is the author of the James Beard Award-winning, New York Times bestseller Four Fish: The Future of the Last Wild Food and other books.
+Greenberg is a regular contributor to the New York Times Magazine, New York Times Sunday Book Review and the New York Times Opinion page.
+He has also written for National Geographic, GQ, The Times of London, Vogue, American Prospect and The Atlantic, among many others.
+In the last five years, he has been both a National Endowment for the Arts Literature Fellow and a W. K. Kellogg Foundation Food and Society Policy Fellow.
+In 2012 Greenberg won the Grantham Prize – Award of Special Merit and has just been named a 2014 Pew Fellow in marine conservation.

-Chapman’s research expertise lies in molecular biology and telemetry tracking, which he integrates to address research questions about how sharks and rays reproduce and disperse.
-He is investigating how shark reproduction and movements impact population dynamics, genetic diversity and geographic structure and the implications for conservation.
+Dr. Demian Chapman is a research scientist, shark geneticist and assistant professor at Stony Brook University (SBU.)
+Dr. Chapman’s research expertise lies in molecular biology and telemetry tracking, which he integrates to address research questions related to the dispersal and reproduction of sharks and rays.
+He is particularly interested in how shark reproduction and movements impact population dynamics, population genetic diversity and geographic population structure and their implications for conservation.

 Dr. Chapman is the author of numerous peer-reviewed scientific research articles, and currently manages field research projects on sharks in Belize, the Bahamas, New Zealand and Florida.
-Chapman’s DNA lab is located near the Blue Ocean Institute office on Long Island, NY, in the School of Marine and Atmospheric Sciences at Stony Brook University.
+He has just been awarded a 2014 Pew Fellowship in marine conservation.

 Blue Ocean Fellows – Publications